zchee/neovim-wiki/GSoC-2018-Ideas.md

 **Description:**

-Neovim GUI:s are implemented as processes communicating with Neovim over a protocol.
+Nvim GUI:s are implemented as processes communicating with Nvim over a protocol.
 Currently this protocol exposes most functionality as a terminal-like screen grid.
 A long term goal is enabling richer UIs (including embeddings in GUI editors, like VSCode) by refactoring the protocol towards semantic updates and letting the GUI actually draw buffer contents and other screen elements.
 Currently this has been implemented for a few specific elements, like the completion popup menu and the command line.

 **Expected Result:**